 The initial portion of Interstate 11 built is the Hoover Dam Bypass, a four mile stretch of freeway traversing the El Dorado Mountains and Colorado River Canyon east of Boulder.
 Signed currently as U.S, 93, the four lane freeway shifted through traffic away from Hoover Dam onto the nearby Mike O'Callaghan - Pat Tillman Memorial Bridge.
 The twin-rib concrete arch span opened to traffic on October 19, 2010.

 The succeeding section of Interstate 11 under construction is the Boulder City Bypass.
 Split into two phases, Phase 2 involves a new terrain route looping 12.5 miles southwest from the interchange with Nevada 172 to Boulder City Municipal Airport (BVU) and the U.S. 95 expressway leading south toward Laughlin.
-Under the direction of the Regional Transportation Commission (RTC) of Southern Nevada, the design-build contract for work here was awarded in January 2015, and is scheduled for completion in 2018.
+Under the direction of the Regional Transportation Commission (RTC) of Southern Nevada, the $235 million design-build contract for work here was awarded in January 2015, and is scheduled for completion in October 2018.6

-Phase 1 of the Boulder City Bypass project extends the RTC portion of the bypass north from U.S. 95 to Railroad Pass, and upgrades a portion of U.S. 93 & 95 northwest to Interstate 515.
-Costing $83 million, work on the 2.5 mile section broke ground in May 2015 and runs through January 2018.
-It includes a new parclo interchange for Railroad Pass Hotel & Casino, and a south side frontage road leading back to Dawson Avenue in Henderson.
+Phase 1 of the Boulder City Bypass project extends the RTC portion of the bypass north from U.S. 95 to Railroad Pass, and upgraded a portion of U.S. 93 & 95 northwest to Interstate 515.
+Costing $83 million, work on the 2.5 mile section broke ground in May 2015 and was completed on January 27, 2018.6 It included a new parclo interchange for Railroad Pass Hotel & Casino, and a south side frontage road leading back to Dawson Avenue in Henderson.

 The future travel lanes of Interstate 11 ran along the west side of the old U.S. 93 & 95 roadway at Railroad Pass.
 Southbound U.S. 93 & 95 shifted to the new roadway on August 15, 2017.7 Photo taken 07/21/17.